 PharmTox Course Considerations Abroad

 The PharmTox major has no restrictions on the amount of credit students can take abroad to fulfill degree requirements.
-At least 30 credits be taken in residence at UW-Madison to graduate, but all UW Study Abroad programs are considered in residence.
+At least 30 credits be taken in residence at UW-Madison to graduate, but all UW-Madison study abroad programs are considered in residence.

 As the major requires very specific courses, it may be difficult to find equivalents for major requirements abroad.
 The following requirements are the most likely requirements students could fulfill while abroad: